d4rk/ac_shifting_leds/README.md

-# Assetto Corsa G29 Shifting LEDs
+# Assetto Corsa / Dirt G29 Shifting LEDs

-A **Linux** utility for Assetto Corsa that lights up the shifting LEDs on the Logitech G29 wheel based on the car's engine RPM.
+A **Linux** utility for Assetto Corsa and Dirt 4 that lights up the shifting LEDs on the Logitech G29 wheel based on the car's engine RPM.

 ![image of the shifting LEDs on the G29](images/shifting_leds.png?raw=true)